aitdevops/argo-cd/README.md

 # 🚀 ArgoCD Setup for aitdevops-site

-Welcome to the repository for setting up ArgoCD on Google Kubernetes Engine (GKE).
-This guide will help you install ArgoCD, configure it with a LoadBalancer, and retrieve the admin password.
+Welcome to the repository that manages CD for the aitdevops project.
+This guide will help you install ArgoCD in GKE and retrieve the admin password, configure it with a Ingress Controller & Cert-Manager using helm.
 Follow the steps below to get started!

 ## 📋 Prerequisites